sneha-nitdgp/Code-Player/README.md

 # Code-Player
-This is a simple demo box where people can add their HTML, CSS and JavaScript code and preview the results ( Asimple version of the jsbin.com website)
+This is a demo box where people can add their HTML, CSS and JavaScript code and preview the results ( A simple version of the jsbin.com website).
+Clone it and play around with your code!

 # Some Examples